The Fire Mountain Staff

 Susie Paglia, Kitchen Cook

-I have lived in Estes Park for 27 years.
-I am married and have 3 grown children and 6 grand children.
+Susie has lived in Estes Park for 27 years.
+She is married and has 3 grown children and 6 grandchildren.

 Jill obtained her Master’s degree at the University of Louisiana at Monroe in Psychology, specializing in Psychometrics.
 She started her career in the mental health field as an Intake Coordinator at a substance abuse facility in Louisiana.
 After obtaining her Master’s degree, she was employed as a psychometrist, administering and interpreting intellectual testing for a private practice.
 She has worked extensively with children, adolescents, and adults with mood, personality, and substance abuse disorders as well as those with learning and intellectual disorders and disabilities.